-yield is addressed in the above-cited McCarville et al. article titled "Increase in SCN virulence and reproduction on resistant soybean varieties in Iowa from 2001 to 2015 and the effects on soybean yield" that appears in Plant Health Progress, Vol. 18, p.
-146-155.
+yield is addressed in the above-cited McCarville et al. article titled "Increase in SCN virulence and reproduction on resistant soybean varieties in Iowa from 2001 to 2015 and the effects on soybean yield".
 The authors used information from more than 25,000 experimental plots at 122 location-years spanning 15 years across Iowa to derive the following results and conclusions.